deepbiolab/drl/model-based-learning/introduction.md

 Since these numbers can take on **countless possible values**, the number of potential states becomes enormous.
 Without some form of **discretization**, it is impossible to represent the optimal action-value function in a table.
 This is because it would require a row for every possible state, making the table far too large to be practical.

-## Using Neural Networks for Large State Spaces
+## Using Neural Networks for Large State Spaces: Value-Based Methods

 To address this issue, we explored how to use a **neural network** to represent the **optimal action-value function**, which forms the basis of the **[Value Based Methods](./value-iteration/), such as Deep Q Learning algorithm**.